Union, Marathon continue talks as deadline looms for U.S. refinery strikes

 The current contract, negotiated in 2019, provided an 11% increase in pay for refinery workers over three years.

 If a strike is called, it likely will follow the pattern of the 2015 stoppage, which began on Feb.
-1 of that year and expanded to a total of 12 refineries, accounting for a fifth of U.S. crude oil processing capacity, and three chemical plants.
+1 of that year and expanded to 12 refineries, accounting for a fifth of U.S. crude oil processing capacity, and three chemical plants.

 Also, if a strike is called, workers at refineries will not immediately walk off their jobs, but will work to the end of their shifts and then hand over refinery operations to replacement workers, the sources said.